awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClient.md

 ### `createDirectory(input:completion:)`

-Creates a Directory by copying the published schema into the directory.
+Creates a \[Directory\] by copying the published schema into the directory.
 A directory cannot be created without a schema.
 You can also quickly create a directory using a managed schema, called the QuickStartSchema.
-For more information, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/schemas_managed.html">Managed Schema in the Amazon Cloud Directory Developer Guide.
+For more information, see [Managed Schema](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/schemas_managed.html) in the Amazon Cloud Directory Developer Guide.

 ``` swift
 public func createDirectory(input: CreateDirectoryInput, completion: @escaping (ClientRuntime.SdkResult<CreateDirectoryOutputResponse, CreateDirectoryOutputError>) -> Void)